zenml-io/zenml/docs/book/advanced-guide/pipelines/pipelines.md

 {% hint style="info" %}
 We will keep adding more use-cases to the advanced guide of ZenML.
-If there is a particular topic you can not find here or any use-case that you would like learn more about, you can reach us in our [Slack Channel](https://zenml.io/slack-invite).
+If there is a particular topic you cannot find here or any use-case that you would like learn more about, you can reach us in our [Slack Channel](https://zenml.io/slack-invite).
 {% endhint %}